Last updated on March 27th, 2023 at 10:21 pm

 This set-up will give your seeds their best start if you are planting indoors.

 You can also plant in a south facing window may, however make sure the seeds receive enough light.
-If they grow tall and leggy, they may need some supplemental lighting.
+If they grow tall and leggy, they may need some supplemental or artificial lighting.

 Growing with a grow light ensures the required amount of light, and can be done fairly cost effectively.